perfectblue/ctf-writeups/midnightsun-ctf-2019-quals/Marcoolio/README.md

 ---

-This is apparently one of the least solved challenges, but our solution for this is such a meme.
+This was apparently one of the least solved challenges, but our solution was such a meme.

 Same as the other Marco challenges, we have to XSS a page and submit a URL which pops alert(1) to get the flag.
 Here is the relevant source code: